pywbem/pywbemtools/docs/pywbemcli/cmdlineinterface.rst

       . . .

 .. index::
-   single: tab-completion
-   single: auto-completion
-   single: auto-suggestion
+   pair: tab-completion; interactive mode
+   pair: auto-completion; interactive mode

 The pywbemcli shell in the interactive mode supports popup help text while for commands, arguments, and options typing, where the valid choices are shown based upon what was typed so far, and where an item from the popup list can be picked with <TAB> or with the cursor keys.
 It can be used to select from the list of general options.
 In the following examples, an underscore ``_`` is shown as the cursor:

 .. code-block:: text